 Euthanasia: Whose Right to Die?

 Death defines the end of life.
-It existed as a terminating point of what we called life but no scientific study can ever explain what is it after death.
-On the other hand, life began as a mystery for religious believers but medical professionals have concrete explanation that life or human existence started by the combination of two different cells from two different individuals.
-No matter what believe life originated, its value is priceless especially when life is young.
-However, when life started to go down from its peak and started to deteriorate, some would call it a misery.
-They said that one’s life is a continues cycle that goes around like a wheel.
-This may be true to others but in some cases, others may face a dilemma when their wheel stuck at the bottom as if something is holding it.
-When this time comes and when the unimaginable options are only death and life full of suffering, who should decide to choose life?
-Whose right to decide to die?
-Is the entitlement of right to die must be at the sole discretion of the bearer of life?
+It exists as the terminating point of what we called life but no scientific study can ever explain what awaits after death.
+On one hand, life began as a mystery for religious believers but on the other, medical professionals have a concrete explanation that life or human existence started by the combination of two different cells from two different individuals.
+No matter how we believe life originated, its value is priceless especially when life is young.
+However, when life starts to go down from its peak and starts to deteriorate, some would call it a misery.
+They say that one’s life is a continuous cycle that goes around like a wheel.
+This may be true in some cases but others may face a dilemma when their wheel gets stuck at the bottom as if something is holding it.
+When this time comes and when the unimaginable options are only death or a life full of suffering, who should decide to choose life?
+Whose right is it to decide to die?
+Should the entitlement of the right to die be at the sole discretion of the bearer of that life?

-Disagreement on euthanasia had started many years ago and being passed to this generation.
-According to the article, “Introduction to Euthanasia” by Margaret Haerens on Opposing viewpoints, euthanasia is widely used during the ancient cultures particularly the Romans and Greek.
-The author noted in the article that Romans and Greeks drank lethal poisons when they become incapacitated due to injuries, faced with life-limiting illnesses or unbearable pain.
-On the other hand, Aristotle and Hippocrates, a philosopher and the later a physician, were the two great oppositions of euthanasia during that time says the article.
-Aristotle believed that it is a cowardly death and an offense against the state while Hippocrates vowed “to do no harm” to any of his patients.
-These two anti-arguments are still being use until today in many political debates discussing the legalization of euthanasia.
-Though, some public viewpoints on this issue has change as population ages and confronted with these choices, life and death.
+Disagreement on euthanasia started many years ago and has continued through the generations.
+According to the article, “Introduction to Euthanasia” by Margaret Haerens on Opposing viewpoints, euthanasia was widely used during the ancient cultures particularly by the Romans and Greeks.
+The author noted in the article that Romans and Greeks drank lethal poisons when they became incapacitated due to injuries, faced with life-limiting illnesses or unbearable pain.
+On the other hand, Aristotle and Hippocrates, a philosopher and the latter a physician, were the two great oppositions of euthanasia during that time says the article.
+Aristotle believed that it was a cowardly death and an offense against the state while Hippocrates vowed “to do no harm” to any of his patients.
+These two anti-arguments are still being used to this very day in many political debates discussing the legalization of euthanasia although some public viewpoints on this issue have changed as the population ages and is actually confronted with these choices, life or death.

-Euthanasia is a word originated from the Greeks which means “a good death”.
+Euthanasia is a word that originates from Greek which means “a good death”.
 It is sometimes called mercy killing and others would call it assisted suicide where death is initiated by a third party.
-Medical definition of this term found in a dictionary, Merriam-Webster, denotes that it is the act or practice of causing or permitting death of hopelessly sick or injured individuals in a relatively painless for reasons of mercy.
-Even though ancient Greeks called it as a good death or there is mercy behind it, conservatives or some religious group called it unethical due to the fact that life is sacred to them and they view sufferings as counterpart of sins and a way for an individual to correct his misdeeds.
-On the other hand, liberals defined it as a way to show compassionate to helpless individual experiencing the unbearable pain where death is only the cure.
-Further definitions can be found in many sources and both sides can be equally correct depending on how an individual analyze and accept or deny the concepts of euthanasia.
+The medical definition of this term found in a dictionary, Merriam-Webster, denotes that it is the act or practice of causing or permitting death of hopelessly sick or injured individuals in a relatively painless way for reasons of mercy.
+Even though ancient Greeks called it “a good death” or even if there is mercy behind it, conservatives and some religious groups call it unethical due to the fact that life is sacred to them and they view sufferings as the counterpart of sins and a way for an individual to correct his misdeeds.
+On the other hand, liberals defined it as a way to show compassion to helpless individuals who are experiencing the unbearable pain where death is only the cure.
+Further definitions can be found in many sources and both sides can be equally correct depending on how an individual analyzes and accepts or denies the concepts of euthanasia.